2023 Algeciras church attacks

 On 25 January 2023, a sexton was killed and four people, including a parish priest, were injured in a machete attack at two churches in Algeciras in the Spanish region of Andalusia.
 Police arrested Yassine Kanjaa, a 25-year-old Moroccan who had been living undocumented in Spain since 2019 and was under orders to leave.
-The attack is being treated as Islamic terrorism by the Audiencia Nacional.
+The attack was treated as Islamic terrorism by the Audiencia Nacional.

 Attack

 According to the Ministry of the Interior, Kanjaa entered the San Isidro church at 19:00 and began trying to convert the congregation to Islam.
 He left and returned 20 minutes later with a machete, and began destroying Christian imagery.
 When the parish priest Antonio Rodríguez ordered him to leave, he stabbed him in the shoulder and neck.
 Rodríguez received surgery and his condition was described as stable.